lolocastracker/Lolo/readme.txt

 		mysql> GRANT ALL PRIVILEGES ON * . * TO 'mytestuser'@'%';
 		mysql> FLUSH PRIVILEGES;
 		mysql> exit;
+Add Tables In MySQL:
+	* Open up your terminal
+		terminal> docker exec -t -i db /bin/bash terminal> mysql -u root -p
+		Enter password: testpass
+		mysql> use lolo_db;
+	* Then copy and paste MySQL script (lolodb.sql) to create the each table.
+Make sure you do each table in order.

 Set up MyBB
 	* run this if there you haven't installed mybb in Docker docker-compose -f ./docker-compose.yml build